 Procedures must be documented, showing effective planning, operation and control of its processes.
-All documents, forms, teaching material and slides must have version and dates to be easily traceable and replaced when required.
+All documents, forms, teaching material and slides must have versions and dates to be easily traceable and replaced when required.
 Documents such as attendance lists and exercises shall also have the name and signature of the instructor who is teaching the course.

-7.2 CONTROL OF DOCUMENTS
+7.2 Control of documents

 7.2.1.
-NI DOCUMENTS/ CIRCULARS AND OFFICIAL MESSAGES
+NI documents/ circulars and official messages

 All NI documents must be collected and available to staff at any time.
-The centre needs to be able to show that the NI requirements were put in place and applied in the training centre procedures.
+The centre needs to be able to show that The NI requirements were put in place and applied in the training centre procedures.